asyncapi/community/BOUNTY_PROGRAM.md

 Communication on the necessity of the Bounty Issue Timeline extension should happen prior to any current milestone of the Bounty Issue's Timeline approaching, with a reflection of the start of such communication in the Bounty Issue's or Pull Request's comments, in case a communication platform other than GitHub is used.

-## Additional conditions

-AsyncAPI Maintainers are allowed to work on Bounty Issues submitted by themselves.

-Bounty Program Participant is allowed to choose up to two Bounty Issues of any Complexity Level for simultaneous resolution.

-In case documentation must be provided together with solution requested in the Bounty Issue, such requirement should be explicitly stated in the Scope during Bounty Issue submission.

-Bounty Issue has an overall time of life of five calendar months.
-If the Bounty Issue was not assigned during the first calendar quarter round (e.g., `bounty/2024-Q1`), it gets text label of the second calendar quarter round (e.g., `bounty/2024-Q2`) and text label `bounty/stalled`.
-If during two calendar months of the second calendar quarter round the Bounty Issue still was not picked up by any Bounty Program Participant for resolution, all bounty-related labels are removed from it and Bounty Issue becomes a regular GitHub issue, which can again be submitted as a Bounty Issue Candidate.
+## Bounty Issue's Reclassification

-Upon request of the AsyncAPI Maintainer in the Bounty Issue's comments in the process of resolution, the Complexity Level of the Bounty Issue can be reclassified in any direction (both lowered to `Medium` and heightened to `Advanced`,) with corresponding changes to the Bounty Issue's Timeline.
+Upon request of the AsyncAPI Maintainer who is responsible for the resolution of the given Bounty Issue from the AsyncAPI's side in the Bounty Issue's comments in the process of resolution, the Complexity Level of the Bounty Issue can be reclassified in any direction (both lowered to `Medium` and heightened to `Advanced`,) with corresponding changes to the Bounty Issue's Timeline.

+## Bounty Issue's Completion

 To avoid half-merges, unmet dependencies on the completion of other (inextricably linked) issues, waiting for merges of other separate PRs that provide critically important functionality for the given task, etc., and to avoid situations where AsyncAPI has already acquired an obligation to pay but factually the conditions of the Bounty Issue completion are not met yet, a system of double control with separation of concerns is exercised on the Bounty Issues: